angerber/docs-1/_articles/oem-firstboot.md

 ---

-A lot of work goes in to making your System76 experience fantastic right out of the box.
-Getting running needs just a little bit of information like a username and password.
-Every now and then, something goes wrong with the new user creator.
+Occasionally, the first boot user creation fails and leaves only a Guest session.
 If there is only a Guest Session, follow these instructions to fix the issue.

 ### Overview